Tony! Toni! Toné!

 Tony!
 Toni!
-Toné! was an American soul/R&B band from Oakland, California, popular during the late 1980s and early to mid-1990s.
-During the band's heyday, it was composed of D'wayne Wiggins on lead vocals and guitar, his brother Raphael Saadiq (born Charles Ray Wiggins) on lead vocals and bass, and their cousin Timothy Christian Riley on drums, keyboards, and background vocals.
+Toné! is an American R&B/soul band from Oakland, California.
+During the band's heyday from the late 1980s to mid-1990s, it was composed of D'Wayne Wiggins on lead vocals and guitar, his brother Raphael Saadiq (born Charles Ray Wiggins) on lead vocals and bass, and their cousin Timothy Christian Riley on drums, keyboards, and background vocals.
 Originally, the band went by "Tony, Toni, Toné" as a joke, until they realized it "had a nice ring to it".